Mixing Preperation Before Mastering

-Below is a list of recommended steps to take before sending a song for mixing service.
+Below are a few recommended steps to take before sending a mix for mastering

-- Our preferred exported file-format is a 24 bit .WAV or .AIF.
-(Do not apply any dithering)
+- Export (bounce) each mix as a 24 bit .WAV or .AIF file.
+(Do not apply dithering)